YuzhuoMa97/SPAmixPlus/README.md

 ![plot](https://github.com/YuzhuoMa97/SPAmixPlus/blob/main/Simulation%20studies/Figures/typeIerror_binary_phenotype_SPAmixPlus_test10.jpeg)

-# SPAmix+ can test multiple populations with different level of relateness.
+# SPAmix+ can test multiple populations with different levels of relateness.

 We simulate heterogeneous populations (sample size n = 10000) with different level of relateness, MAF, and prevalence.
 We analyzed binary traits.
 The prevalence (case-control ratio) in population 1 was 0.01 (1:99), and the prevalence (case-control ratio) in population 2 was 0.01 (1:1).
+The MAF in population1 was 0.01, and the MAF in population1 was 0.3.
+The first 5000 subjects were from population 1, and the remaining 5000 subjects were from population 2.